dnwitko/Elegoo-AI-Robot/README.md

 # Elegoo-AI-Robot: Vision and Voice Control Integration

-This project enhances the original [Elegoo-AI-Robot](https://github.com/henrytran720/Elegoo-AI-Robot) repository by **@henrytran720**.
+This project supplements the original [Elegoo-AI-Robot](https://github.com/henrytran720/Elegoo-AI-Robot) repository by **@henrytran720**.
 It integrates both computer vision (person/face detection) and voice command recognition using quantized TensorFlow Lite Micro models, deployed on an ESP32-S3-EYE module, to control an Elegoo robot car via serial commands.

-This repository represents work undertaken for the **2025 University Research Symposium**, focusing on analyzing the performance impact of hardware acceleration (ESP-NN) on embedded machine learning models.
+This repository represents work undertaken for the 2025 University Research Symposium, focusing on analyzing the performance impact of hardware acceleration (ESP-NN) on embedded machine learning models.

-**Note:** Sections marked (WIP - Work In Progress) may require further implementation or refinement.
+Sections marked (WIP - Work In Progress) are subject to change.

 ## How it Works

-1.  **Vision:** The ESP32-S3-EYE uses its camera and a TensorFlow Lite Micro model (originally person detection, potentially adaptable to face detection) to detect the presence of a person/face.
+1.  **Vision:** The ESP32-S3-EYE uses its camera and a TensorFlow Lite Micro model (originally person detection, potentially adaptable to face detection) to detect a person/face.
-2.  **Voice Commands:** Upon visual confirmation (or potentially always listening, depending on configuration), the ESP32-S3-EYE uses its microphone and a second TensorFlow Lite Micro audio classification model to recognize spoken commands (e.g., "Drive Forward",
+2.  **Voice Commands:** Upon visual confirmation (or potentially always listening, depending on the config), the ESP32-S3-EYE uses its microphone and a second TensorFlow Lite Micro audio classification model to recognize spoken commands (e.g., "Drive Forward",
     "Stop", "Turn Left", "Turn Right").
 3.  **Control:** Recognized voice commands are translated into specific JSON-formatted serial commands.
-4.  **Actuation:** These serial commands are sent via a USB-to-UART adapter to the Elegoo robot car's microcontroller, causing the robot to move accordingly.
+4.  **Actuation:** These serial commands are sent via a microUSB-to-UART adapter to the Elegoo robot car's microcontroller, causing the robot to move accordingly.
-5.  **Research:** The system allows for enabling/disabling ESP-NN hardware acceleration to measure and compare inference latency and responsiveness for the quantized models running on the ESP32-S3 edge device.
+5.  **Research:** The system allows for enabling/disabling ESP-NN hardware acceleration to measure and compare inference latency and responsiveness for the quantized models running on the ESP32 edge device.

 ## Hardware Requirements